coderanger/coderanger.net/content/posts/provisioning.md

 Many people inside and outside the company saw it as the next logical step in code-driven operations, and it felt like a great space to expand in to.
 I think the main downfall of Provisioning was that building a generic infrastructure management tool is really, really hard.
-Much harder than anyone though going in.
+Much harder than anyone thought going in.
 The core `machine` resource has been problematic enough on its own, when you factor in the long tail of the different "value-add" services each cloud provider offers (and the fact that none of them can agree on how to do anything)